Erin Belieu: Early life

 Belieu was born and raised in Omaha, Nebraska, graduating from Central High School.
 She received her Bachelor of Fine Arts at the University of Nebraska-Omaha, where she learned how to construct poetry.
-Belieu then attended Boston University, and Ohio State University receiving advanced degrees in the area of poetry.
+Belieu then attended Boston University and Ohio State University, receiving advanced degrees in the area of poetry.

 Career

 Belieu previously taught at Washington University in St. Louis, Boston University, Kenyon College, Ohio University, and Florida State University.
-She is presently on faculty at the University of Houston MFA/Ph.D.
-Creative Writing Program.
+She is presently on faculty at the University of Houston MFA/PhD Creative Writing Program where she holds a University of Houston CLASS professorship.

-Her work has appeared in places such as The New Yorker, The Atlantic, Slate, Nerve, The Yale Review, TriQuarterly, Ploughshares, The New York Times, Tin House, and Virginia Quarterly Review.
-Her poetry collections include Infanta, One Above & One Below, Black Box and Slant Six.
-She has served as managing editor of AGNI.
+Belieu's work was chosen for multiple editions of The Best American Poetry anthology series and has appeared in places such as The New Yorker, POETRY, The Atlantic Monthly, Poem-a-Day from the Academy of American Poets,The Yale Review, TriQuarterly, Ploughshares, The New York Times, Tin House, Kenyon Review, Copper Nickel, and Virginia Quarterly Review.

+Her poetry collections, all published by Copper Canyon Press, include Infanta, One Above & One Below, Black Box, Slant Six, Come-Hither Honeycomb, and her forthcoming collection Cocklebur: New and Selected Poems.
+She has coedited two anthologies: (with Susan Aizenberg) The Extraordinary Tide: New Poetry By American Women, the first large scale, non-thematic collection of poetry written by American women poets ever published, and (with Carl Phillips) Personal Best: Makers on Their Poems that Matter Most, an anthology that asks poets what they believe is their most significant poem, with each contributor writing a short essay on the personal significance of their chosen poem.

+She has served as managing editor and poetry editor of AGNI and founded the magazine Hotel Amerika at Ohio University alongside her then husband, Jeremy Countryman.

-In September 2006, Belieu was invited to join the Wave Press Poetry Bus Tour, along with notable poets such as Matthew Zapruder, Joshua Beckman, Eileen Myles and Arthur Sze.
+In September 2006, Belieu was invited to join the Wave Press Poetry Bus Tour, along with notable poets such as Matthew Zapruder, Joshua Beckman, Eileen Myles, and Arthur Sze.